- Researcher Manager

 For more information about configuring researcher engagement types, see Configuring Researcher Engagement Types.

 Researcher Website URLs – Enter one or more websites associated with the researcher.
 For each website, select the type: CV, Home Page, Lab, Profile, Publication page, Unknown.
 You can also add an optional title and description.
+The website order can be rearranged by dragging the URL rows in the Researcher Website URLs list to reorder them as you want them to appear on the Researcher Profile page.
 Education – Enter one or more rows related to the researcher's education, including studies title (field of study), institution, certificate (degree), from and to dates of study, and any additional details.
 Associations – Enter one or more rows indicating other associations with external research organizations.
 Honors – Enter one or more rows related to the researcher's honors, including title, external research organization, and time period.
 Languages Language Enter a comma-separated list of the researcher's languages.
 Public Profile URL Identifier Click Regenerate to regenerate the researcher's URL identifier based on the researcher's new name.

 When you change any part of the researcher's name in the Researcher Name section, and move the focus away from the changed field, a message will appear notifying you that you must regenerate the URL identifier if you want it to reflect the name change.